Week 4 Lab: Mini Project

 R

-Start a new R script and get set up:
+Create a new R script and include the following:

-• write a brief description of the script
+• Write a brief description of the script’s purpose.

 Reading data from a URL